iguanamarina/PhD-2021-Computational-Issues-in-the-Application-of-Functional-Data-Analysis-to-Imaging-Data/README.md

 # FDA for Imaging Data - Technical Article

- In this repository I keep the codes used for the article "Applications of functional data analysis to the estimation of mean function and confidence bands for imaging data".
-Everything is run using R and the scripts should be complete and with enough comments for anyone to understand in case they want to replicate the results.
-Long life open science!
+In this repository I keep the codes used for the article:

+Arias-López J.A., Cadarso-Suárez C., Aguiar-Fernández P. (2021) Computational Issues in the Application of Functional Data Analysis to Imaging Data.
+In: Gervasi O. et al. (eds) Computational Science and Its Applications – ICCSA 2021.
+ICCSA 2021.
+Lecture Notes in Computer Science, vol 12950.
+Springer, Cham. https://doi.org/10.1007/978-3-030-86960-1_46

+Everything should be self-contained and ready to run.
+Just download the whole folder and the templates, functions... are there, ready to go.

 ## Triangulation Times:
 ![triangulation_times](https://user-images.githubusercontent.com/34753691/117585047-a45bba00-b110-11eb-9735-1304d1bf7b54.png)